D3Brooksster/reactlyve-backend/README.md

     *   Listing users.
     *   Modifying user roles.
     *   Removing users.
 *   Setting user message/reaction limits and moderation preferences.
-    *   Retrieving detailed user information.
+*   Retrieving detailed user information, including moderation settings.

 For detailed information on specific endpoints, request/response formats, and parameters, please refer to the route definitions in `src/routes/` and the corresponding controller logic in `src/controllers/`.